To run a caravan and camping site you need a licence from us. Conditions may be attached to a licence to cover any of the following:

 - controlling the positioning of the caravans or regulating the use of other structures and vehicles including tents;

 - enhancement of the land including planting/replanting bushes and trees;

 Camping site licences are only needed if you allow your land to be used by the public for camping on more than 42 days consecutively or for 60 days in a year.

 The applicant must be entitled to use the land as a caravan site.
 Licences will not be issued to applicants who have had a site licence revoked within three years of the current application.

 Applications for site licences are made to the local authority in whose area the land is situated.
 Applications must be in writing, should detail the land the application concerns and any other information required by the local authority.
 A copy of our application form is available to download from this page if you would prefer to print the form out and return it in the post.

-See 'Do it on-line' on this page.
+See 'Top Tasks' on this page.